yuqiii-wang/AWS-DeepRacer/README.md

 # AWS-DeepRacer
-The reward function achieved top 10% on competition.
+The reward function achieved top 10% in competition.